camaraproject/WorkingGroups/Commonalities/documentation/Issue and PR template Howto.md

 * cleanup
 * documentation
 * subproject management
+* tests

 The proposed above values correspond to issue categories, with additional type: _cleanup_ for simple correction of typos/spelling mistakes or application of guidelines.

 After describing what the PR does, the link to relevant issue should be added.
 Thanks to Github keywords: `Fixes #<issue number>`, or `Fixes (paste link of issue)` pull request is linked to relevant issue to show that a fix is in progress and to automatically close the issue when the pull request is merged.

-The pull request template includes the place to input a clear, concise description of the change that will facilitate creation of the Release Notes.
+The pull request template includes the place to input a clear, concise description of the change that will facilitate creation of the **Release Notes**.

 ## References